-On Saturday 1st June I hosted a Cake Sale & Craft Fair at Festival Hall in Alderley Edge to raise money for Macmillan and St Ann's Hospice.
+On Saturday 1st June I hosted a Cake Sale & Craft Fair at Festival Hall in Alderley Edge to raise money for Macmillan and St Ann’s Hospice.
 After my nana passed away in December I wanted to do something for the charities that took care of her as they did an amazing job.
-Both charities had also been there for my grandfather when I was young and family friends.
+Both charities had also been there for my grandfather who passed when I was younger, and for family friends.
 The idea started out as a simple cake sale, but then grew into a craft fair too.
-I've never done anything like this before, but luckily I had my family, friends and colleagues to help me make it a success!
+I’ve never done anything like this before, but luckily I had my family, friends and colleagues to help me make it a success!

 Festival Hall is situated away on Talbot Road behind the main shopping area in Alderley Edge, it was built in the 1920s and is a unique venue with ballroom chandeliers and dance floor.
 It holds many local events including exhibitions, festivals and dancing.